LoicTramis/matter-game-project/readme.md

 - mouse click to trigger guns
 - move onto a particle to pick it up

-### Challenge
+### Levels
 Lvl 1 create Hydrogen
-Lvl 2 create Helium, Boron, Lithium
+Lvl 2 to 8 create Helium to oxygen
+Lvl 9 create dioxygen
-Lvl 3 new item unlock (particle accelerator gun) create ions and isotrops Lvl 4 create Water
+Lvl 10 create Water

 ### Equipment
+- accelerator gun
 - gravity gun
-- particle accelerator (can create neutron)

-Guns have a sniper laser
+## What's to come
+- Level 2 from 10
+- Bonus quest for isotopes
+- Bonus quest for ions

-### Credit
+## Credit
 - Kurzgesagt